 Public Keys Published as Bare Keys

-These OPs MUST publish their public keys as bare keys, rather than in in X.509 format.
+These OPs MUST publish their public keys as bare keys, rather than in X.509 format.

 Request URI

 These OPs MUST support requests made using a Request Object value that is retrieved from a Request URI that is provided with the request_uri parameter, as defined in Section 2.1.1.1 (Request Parameters).